syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 set to `172.18.0.2:31337`.

 In the previous tutorial you were able to access the server with in-cluster Kubernetes DNS.
-Since Flux now  need to access MinIO _across_ clusters you will neeed to use an externally available endpoint.
+Since Flux now  need to access MinIO _across_ clusters you will need to use an externally available endpoint.

 `172.18.0.2` will often be the address of the Platform cluster running on KinD.